 \begin{theorem}[Score matching losses in spatial and frequency domains] Let $\hat{s}_{\hat{\theta}} : \mathbb{C}^{L^2} \times [0,T] \mapsto \mathbb{C}^{L^2}$ satisfy the spherical mirror symmetry $[\hat{s}_{\hat{\theta}}]_{(\ell,m)} = (-1)^m[\hat{s}_{\hat{\theta}}^*]_{(\ell,-m)}$ for all $0\leq \ell < L$ and $|m|< L$.
 Define the auxiliary spatial-domain score $s'_{\hat{\theta}} : \mathbb{R}^{2L(2L-1)} \times [0,T] \mapsto \mathbb{R}^{2L(2L-1)}$ as above.
 Then

 where

 and $\Sigma$ is as in Theorem~\ref{thm:DiffusionFrequency}. \end{theorem} This inequality formalizes a key difference between spherical and Euclidean spectral diffusion: the geometry-induced noise covariance prevents exact equivalence between spatial and frequency score matching, even in the band-limited setting.
 Unlike~\cite{crabbe24}, where the losses are equivalent, Theorems~\ref{thm:DiffusionFrequency} and~\ref{thm:main} show that the frequency-domain loss is only upper-bounded by the spatial-domain loss.
-Thus, minimizing the frequency-domain loss does not guarantee convergence to the same optimal score $s_{\theta^*}$ as in the spatial domain.
-Instead, it introduces an inductive bias that may affect training dynamics.
-The next section empirically investigates this effect on the diffusion process.
+Theorem~\ref{thm:main} therefore shows that diffusion in the spherical harmonic domain is not merely a change of coordinates of the spatial formulation.
+The geometry-induced covariance of the spectral noise leads to a genuinely different optimization problem and hence to a different inductive bias.
 The proof is given in Section \ref{sec:proofs}.